BitCannaCommunity/balance_node/README.md

 # BitCanna-balance_node
 Basic script in python3 with Botogram to query info from a BitCanna masternode or fullnode on Linux via Telegram.
-* We are amateur developers who love to create useful tools... if you want to help us with new ideas feel free to contribute.
+* We are community developers who love to create useful tools... if you want to help us with new ideas feel free to contribute.
 * You can find us on Telegram at: [@BitcannaGlobal](https://t.me/BitcannaGlobal)

 **Commands:**